Key Takeaways:

 Renting in London isn’t always straightforward.
 In recent years, demand has consistently outpaced supply, rents have climbed across most boroughs and great homes are often secured within days, sometimes hours.
 If you’re feeling overwhelmed, you’re not alone.

 This guide cuts through the noise.
 It explains exactly how renting in London works, from understanding the market and budgeting correctly to navigating the process of viewings, referencing, tenancy agreements and moving in.
-Whether you’re moving to London and renting for the first time, or simply trying to remove the stress in your latest move, you’ll find clear practical advice you can rely on.
+Whether you’re moving to London and renting for the first time, or simply trying to remove the stress from your latest move, you’ll find clear practical advice you can rely on.

 Renting in London follows a specific process.
 Understanding each step makes the entire journey faster, smoother and far less stressful.